npms-io/npms-analyzer/README.md

 For more information about the command, run `$ npms-analyzer consume -h`

-### npms-analyzer analyze

-The `analyze` command analyzes a single module and prints the result.
-This is mainly useful for debugging purposes.

-`$ npms-analyzer analyze cross-spawn`

-For more information about the command, run `$ npms-analyzer analyze -h`

-### npms-analyzer score
+### npms-analyzer scoring

-The `score` command, continuously iterates over the analysis results and calculates a score for all the `npm` modules.
+The `scoring` command, continuously iterates over the analysis results and calculates a score for all the `npm` modules, storing the result in `elasticsearch`.

-`$ npms-analyzer score`
+`$ npms-analyzer scoring`

-For more information about the command, run `$ npms-analyzer score -h`
+For more information about the command, run `$ npms-analyzer scoring -h`

 ## Architecture